beam-community/elixir-companies/README.md

 A curated list of companies using Elixir in production, organized by industry.

+#### Apprenticeships
+* [WhiteHat](https://whitehat.org.uk) ([GitHub](https://github.com/WhiteHatuk)) - We're a tech startup founded to ensure young people have access to the best career-focused apprenticeships on offer.
+We use Elixir for all our web services.
+London, UK.

 #### Autonomous Vehicles
 * [EasyMile](https://easymile.com) ([GitHub](https://github.com/EasyMile)) - We design and build autonomous vehicles in France.
 We use Elixir for our Fleet Management suite.
 * [High-Mobility](https://www.high-mobility.com/) ([GitHub](https://github.com/highmobility)) - We are building developer platform for connected cars which simplify collaboration between carmakers and software developers.
 We are using Elixir in our developer center, car emulators and in prototype cars.